HBPVIS/Vista/VistaDemo/readme.txt

 The VistaDemos are developed to show you how to work with ViSTA VR Toolkit.
 All Demos should work with the release.
 If they do not work correctly wih the tagged version please contact vistavrtoolkit-general@lists.sourceforge.net.
-Use VistaDemoBuild to build all demos, with make or mscv9.

 To get an idea of where you can start use the following list.

  * VistaKeyboardDemo		Demonstrates the use of the keyboard.